FangchenLiu/MaskDP_public/README.md

 ## Dataset

-In this paper, we use unsupervised/semi/supervised data collected based on [ExoRL](https://github.com/denisyarats/exorl).
-You can follow the repo and collect offline data as described in our appendix.
-You can also collect your own offline data.
+### Download precollected dataset
+We provide the datasets used in the paper on [HuggingFace](https://huggingface.co/datasets/fangchenliu/maskdp_data).
+Please download there.
+We will update the dataset card soon.

+### Collect your own dataset
+If you want to customize your own dataset on different environments, please follow the instructions in the ```data_collection``` branch.

 ## Example Scripts

-We provide example in ``example_scripts`` to train or evaluate the model.
+We provide example scripts in ``train`` and ``eval`` folder to train or evaluate the model.
 Please modify the path to your local dataset.

+## Acknowledgement
+* This project is inspired by [ExoRL](https://github.com/denisyarats/exorl).
+We use the same environment and data collection pipeline.

+* The transformer implementation is adapted from [minGPT](https://github.com/karpathy/minGPT) and [original MAE](https://github.com/facebookresearch/mae).

+## Contact
+If you have any questions, please open an issue or contact fangchen_liu@berkeley.edu.